 Commended by both Britain and the United States for helping to save over 600 lives during World War II.

-Over ten years in the making, all come together in hundreds of pages of one family's Passion for Life and America.
+Well over ten years in the making, all come together in hundreds of pages of one family's Passion for Life and America.

 •Adventurer • Lover